resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 On this tab you create key pairs.
 NeCTAR will keep one, the public key, and you will download the private key, the other half, to your local machine.

 When NeCTAR fire up a machine for you, they inject the public key into your machine.
 Anyone with the private key will be able to communicate with and control that machine.
 Like the clay seals of yesteryear, you want to keep your private key in a secure location.

+Now I'm going to generate the keypair that I'm going to use to access the instance to manage it.

 **Q:** You fire up your machine.
 Days later, you realise that you’ve lost your private key.
 Will you ever be able to access and control your machine from that point onward?